Azure/azure-sdk-for-java/sdk/search/azure-search-documents/README.md

 ## Key concepts

-Azure Cognitive Search has the concepts of search services and indexes and documents, where a search service contains one or more indexes that provides persistent storage of searchable data, and data is loaded in the form of JSON documents.
+Azure Cognitive Search Documents has the concepts of search services and indexes and documents, where a search service contains one or more indexes that provides persistent storage of searchable data, and data is loaded in the form of JSON documents.
 Data can be pushed to an index from an external data source, but if you use an indexer, it's possible to crawl a data source to extract and load data into an index.